Jhakailash/chat_app/README.md

 React,

-Socket io
+Socket io,

+MongoDB,

+Express,

+Node js

 # Some Screenshots of my chat app:-

 # Entry rooms -
-This is the main landing page of my app.
+This is the main entry rooms page of my app.
 Here user can type their name and select room as his interest.
 It is fully functional and responsive.